Shmuel83/NodeJSBible/README.md

 $ npm i -g npmjsbible
 ```

-Then, run in directory node_module `node bible.js --help` and see what the cli tool can do.
+Then, run application with write `nodejsbible --help` and see what the application can do.

 ```sh
 bible --help